MingJae92/budget-tracking-system/README.md

 - Business logic
 - Integration with Supabase PostgreSQL database

+## Command to open front end and backend

+- Clone the repo and npm install and then run npm start
+- Just one command to run after cloning repo and then run npm start, this will open the front end and back end
+- If you don't catch the port server for React Vite after running the single command in time, type http://localhost:5173/ and that will take you to the front end.

 ## Supabase Integration

 Supabase is used as the primary database service (PostgreSQL).
 The NestJS backend communicates with Supabase to perform CRUD operations.